Bathurst Heads Campground - Aerial Shot

 - Please only camp at the designated areas.

-- Please do not interfere with or remove parts of fences, gates, bores, windmills, yards and buildings.
+- Please do not interfere with fences, gates, infrastructure

 - NO HUNTING OR FIREARMS.

 - Driving on restricted access tracks or off road is prohibited.